the-events-calendar/event-tickets/readme.txt

 = [4.12.2] 2020-06-24 =

+* Feature - Added a preview of the new RSVP refresh.
+View the non-functional demo http://m.tri.be/refreshrsvp.
 * Fix - Resolve a PHP notice when rendering the Event Tickets Plus field for Birth date [ETP-330]
 * Tweak - Improve the Birth date field styles that could show up without styling under certain contexts.
 [ET-835]
 * Tweak - Add hook to ticket email template to allow injecting content between ticket details and organizers.
 [ET-844]